Faith Serves Ethiopia

 How did we get involved with mission in Ethiopia?

 Faith Presbyterian Church has always been active outside our four walls, locally and globally.
 How did we decide to support Ethiopia through mission?
 I’m not sure if we made that decision, or if God’s spirit moved through our congregation in mysterious ways.
 In 2005, Ethiopian Orthodox Priest Abba Tetembe contacted Faith church asking if we would support their congregation by providing space for worship.
 Session, our governing body of the church, voted to approve the request, and subsequently Abba and his congregation began to worship in Link Hall each Sunday morning 7- 10 a.m in 2005.
 In 2009, World Vision Church Relations Advisor Andy Smith visited Faith church to invite us to be part of Sacramento Hope.
 He visited several churches in the greater Sacramento area inviting them to join Sacramento Hope, a city-wide effort to work cooperatively in support of an Area Development Program in Southern Ethiopia.
 The name of the ADP was Abaya, just South of the small town Dilla, Ethiopia.
 Evidently, God had a plan for Faith church and Ethiopia.
 Session authorized funding for 3 Session members to visit the Abaya ADP to assess the project and to come back with recommendations to the Mission ministry, Session and our congregation.

 We turned our global mission attention to the Abaya ADP.
 Faith’s World Vision Child Sponsorship Ambassador Donna Touros began working with our congregation to focus sponsoring children in the ADP.
-The Faith congregation embraced the opportunity and are currently sponsoring 69 children in the ADP.
-Our mission ministry did a fundraiser for a water project in 2010, and collected $19,000 in contributions from the congregation to build a 6,604 US gallon water reservoir with one distribution point that serves approximately 2,000 members of a kebele (neighborhood community).
+The Faith congregation embraced the opportunity.
+Our mission ministry did a fundraiser for a water project in 2010, and collected $19,000 in contributions from the congregation to build a 6,604 US gallon water reservoir with one distribution point that serves approximately 2,000 members of a woreda (neighborhood community).

 In 2011, Faith held its first Hope Sunday with several information and child sponsorship displays with representation by the Ethiopian Orthodox Church.
 In 2011, Faith raised $33,000 to contribute to a school block, that consists of 3 classroom, holding about 80 students each.